Whether you’re a parent looking to cover a teen driver or a teen driver yourself, you’ll find answers to some essential questions here.

 One way or another, your child needs car insurance.
 You could buy an individual policy for your child, but it'll probably cost more than what you're paying now since he won't benefit from all your car insurance discounts.
 You could remove him from your policy if he's not going to drive (ever), but even if he doesn't, his own rates will be higher down the line due to the lapse in coverage.

-Keep in mind too that if a situation should arise in which your child absolutely needs to drive, he'll be uninsured, which could lead to declined claims, tickets, and fines.
+Keep in mind too that if a situation should arise in which your child absolutely needs to drive, he'll be uninsured, which could lead to denied claims, tickets, and fines.

 When you add a teenage driver to a policy, are there specific coverages you should have on your car?